Frosted glass is a semi-transparent glass that is sandblasted to make it look opaquer.

-As a very first step, you will need to clean the lampshade/fixture to wipe out any dirt, grime, or grease that has been accumulated over it.
+As a first step, you will need to clean the lampshade/fixture to wipe out any dirt, grime, or grease accumulated over it.

-This step is essential as the paint will not stick properly if any of the areas of the lampshade is greasy.
+This step is essential as the paint will not stick properly if any areas of the lampshade are greasy.

 For cleaning, you can use warm soapy water and then a lint-free towel to wipe and dry the lamp completely.